HansSchouten/PHPagebuilder-boilerplate/README.md

 Now uncomment line 7 of `public/index.php`.

 ### Install PHPagebuilder without Composer
-If you don't want to use composer, simply download the latest version of PHPagebuilder [here](https://github.com/HansSchouten/PHPagebuilder) and upload it a directory called `phpagebuilder` inside your webroot directory.
+If you don't want to use composer, simply download the latest version of PHPagebuilder [here](https://github.com/HansSchouten/PHPagebuilder) and upload it in a directory called `phpagebuilder` inside your webroot directory.

-Now uncomment line 10,11 of `public/index.php`.
+Now uncomment lines 10 and 11 of `public/index.php`.

 ### Add the config file
 Copy the `config.example.php` from your version of the [PHPagebuilder project](https://github.com/HansSchouten/PHPagebuilder) and add it as `config.php` to your website's root directory.